vivid-planet/comet-charts/.changeset/ten-bugs-clap.md

 "comet-admin-v1": patch
 ---

-- Add option to disable automountServiceAccountToken
+- Add option to disable `automountServiceAccountToken`
-- Replace template informations in Chart.yaml with correct informations
+- Replace template information in `Chart.yaml` with correct information
-- Fix Syntax: Templates resulted in syntax error when having `image.pullSecret` set.
+- Fix syntax: Templates resulted in a syntax error when `image.pullSecret` is set.
-- Change additionalLabels variable to additionalPodLabels for better understanding
+- Change `additionalLabels` variable to `additionalPodLabels` for better understanding